What If the Appraisal Comes In Low? 6 True Stories About What Buyers Did

 When David and Abra Robbins needed to relocate from Alaska to Nebraska, they expected the long-distance move to be their biggest challenge — not their appraisal.

-Abra had just graduated medical school and been accepted to the residency program in Lincoln, Nebraska.
+Abra had just graduated medical school and been accepted to a residency program in Lincoln, Nebraska.
 They flew down and stayed with family while their agent, McCoy, showed them several homes.
 After finding one they liked, they made an offer with an escalation clause.
-This means that if the seller gets a better offer (up to a predetermined limit), the offer price automatically “escalates”; the seller still gets their better deal, and the original buyer doesn’t lose the house.
+This means that if the seller gets a better offer — up to a predetermined limit — the offer price automatically “escalates.”
+This way, the seller still gets their better deal, and the original buyer doesn’t lose the house.

-In their escalation clause, David and his wife said they would pay up to $3,000 over the appraisal, but they never expected that to truly happen.
+In their escalation clause, David and Abra said they would pay up to $3,000 over the appraisal, but they never expected that to truly happen.
+Then the appraisal came in at $205,000.

 An investment deal on the line

-Justine Chan is an experienced real estate investor who ran into an issue when buying a residential building in South Bronx, New York, in July 2019.
-She’d offered the seller’s asking price and hadn’t included an appraisal contingency in her offer.
-But then the appraisal came in 8% below the offer price.
+Justine Chan is an experienced real estate investor who ran into an issue when buying a residential building in South Bronx, New York.
+She’d offered the seller’s asking price but hadn’t included an appraisal contingency in her offer.
+Then the appraisal came in 8% below the offer price.

-Oftentimes, sellers will be willing to negotiate with a buyer because they know another buyer will likely encounter the same problem with an appraisal.
-And it can be tough for many buyers to bring more cash to the table, particularly if they’re home shopping with a strict budget.
+Often, sellers will be willing to negotiate with a buyer because they know another buyer will likely encounter the same problem with an appraisal.
+It can be tough for many buyers to bring more cash to the table, particularly if they’re home shopping with a strict budget.
 The seller knows that if they don’t negotiate, they could torpedo the deal, waste time with their property off the market, and lose the interest of other buyers.

 Multiple offers drive up the price